CamoCatX/camocatx.github.io/README.md

 It is a minimalistic, responsive jekyll theme built for hackers.

-Some parts of page styles will be edited and additional features will be added to it.
+Some parts of page styles are edited and enhanced and additional features are added to it.

 ## Technology Introduction